+The last of the bankruptcy scenarios is credit card debt.
 Credit card debt is a problem for many Americans and one of the most common reasons people end up in bankruptcy.
 Credit card companies tend to be very generous when extending credit, but are often the most difficult to deal with once you fall behind on payments.

 Filing for Chapter 7 bankruptcy usually results in the elimination of credit card debt.
 It is considered unsecure debt and is often considered a non-priority claim.
 Many people opt to file for bankruptcy for the sole purpose of wiping out what they owe credit card companies.

 In Chapter 13 bankruptcy, credit card debt is treated like most other debts.
 The credit card company is able to collect its debt as part of your repayment plan, though the final amount might not be the total that you owe when your bankruptcy began.

 Are your financial struggles so out of control you are considering bankruptcy?
 Are you tired of the harassment and stress of dealing with debt collectors?
 We can help.
 Contact the Law Offices of Robert M. Geller at 813.254.5696 to discuss your financial situation.